engine987/twitter-client/README.md

 ## Shortcuts
 - 1. I did not write *All* the unit tests, just the main bits
-- 2. I am using the Config class as a container, I should have written my own Container
+- 2. I am using the Config class as a container, I should have written my own Container( CakePHP does NOT have a Service container like Laravel does).